ha3ks/ha3ks.github.io/_posts/2023-11-07-New-job-week-one.md

 Just kidding.

-Even with having atained the eJPT, stabbed at the OSCP and (a need actually) to get back to Red Team Operator...
+Even with having attained the eJPT, stabbed at the OSCP and (a need actually) to get back to Red Team Operator...
 I still couldn't break into that unruly bastard that is infosec 'proper'.

 I'll be honest, for the last month or so I had been debating turning my back on being a 'professional bad guy for the good guys' and pivoting to something new... learning Kubernetes and Docker had me looking into the DevOps and DevSecOps lifestyle which became tempting as I had a good friend offer some solid advice via LinkedIn a while back.

-As time went on I realised I can't not help people and help protect others (just look at the posts for FUD Fighters to see why protecting others is of massive importance), that's not the person I am.
+As time went on I realized I can't not help people and help protect others (just look at the posts for FUD Fighters to see why protecting others is of massive importance), that's not the person I am.

 So while new job is awesome and holy crap it's going to help pay the bills, I am going to keep chipping away at infosec and eventually get my way in there, it may take longer but at least this way I am doing things like paying off debt, saving to buy a monitor, saving in general TBH... you know fun stuff lke that.